Carmoruda/100-days-of-code/log.md

 ### Day 5: July 30 2021, Friday

-**Today's Progress**: Today I have been studying different probability concepts due to the fact that this project requires them.
-I have also begun a new project, Generating Randomness, and completed phases 1 and 2 of it.
+**Today's Progress**: Today I finished studying probability and finally after four long days I have completed the Generating Randomness project.
+Specifically, I have completed the 3rd and 4th phases.

-**Thoughts**: To be honest today has not been very enjoyable, this has occurred because the explanations of probability and the instructions of the exercises and different phases of the project are not well developed and explained.
+**Thoughts**: Being frank today has been average, meaning it hasn't been amazing, but it hasn't been the worst either.
+However, finishing the project has been a joy.

 **Link(s) to work**:
 1. [Generating Randomness Project](https://github.com/Carmoruda/JetBrains-Academy-Projects/tree/main/Python%20Developer/Generating%20Randomness)